Alab-NII/eval_vl_glue/README.md

 from eval_vl_glue import extractor, transformers_volta
 ```

-You can see some details for extractor and transformers_volta in the README.md in each directory.
+#### 3. Download weights for the extractor.

+Download the weight files from links below manually:
+- resnet101_faster_rcnn_final_iter_320000.pt : https://drive.google.com/file/d/15sQinKbn-N-nM7-9Y-3Rzj3N007ymK9y/view?usp=sharing

+You can place those files anywhere you want.
+We assume that they are in the download directory in the following description.

 ### Model Conversion

 TODO

+You can see some details for extractor and transformers_volta in the README.md in each directory.

 ### Evaluation